Cyrix126/gupax/README.md

 ## Troubleshooting

 If you have any issue, feel free to ask for support in the [xmrvsbeast matrix room](#xmrvsbeast:monero.social) or to open an issue in this repo.
-You can also contact me though [email](email:gupaxx@baermail.fr).
+You can also contact me through [email](email:gupaxx@baermail.fr).

 ### Windows